Test Code THCM 11-nor-Delta-9-Tetrahydrocannabinol-9-Carboxylic Acid (Carboxy-THC) Confirmation, Meconium

 Reporting Name

-Carboxy-THC Confirmation, M
+Carboxy-THC Confirmation, MUseful For

 Detecting in utero drug exposure to marijuana (tetrahydrocannabinol) up to 5 months before birth